 Most toys in the market contain toxins harmful to your child and the environment.
 Choose eco-friendly, sustainable toys that are also safe to play with.

 Children, especially toddlers and preschoolers, love to explore new things with their hands and mouths.
 But most of the toys available in the market, especially the plastic ones, contain toxins.
 Plastic toys that contain PVC and BPA are neither good for your child nor environmentally sustainable.

 An article on Scientific American’s website titled ‘Just How Harmful Are Bisphenol A Plastics?’ was published in 2008.
-The article stated, ”In recent years dozens of scientists around the globe have linked BPA to myriad health effects in rodents: mammary and prostate cancer, genital defects in males, early onset of puberty in females, obesity and even behavior problems such as attention-deficit hyperactivity disorder.”
+The article stated, ”In recent years dozens of scientists around the globe have linked BPA to myriad health effects in rodents: mammary and prostate cancer, genital defects in males, early onset of puberty in females, obesity and even behaviour problems such as attention-deficit hyperactivity disorder.”

 Phthalates are added to plastic to soften it and make it pliable to make toys and bottles.
 The Times of India published an article on its website in 2010 titled ‘Majority of toys in Indian market contain toxic chemical: Study’.
 This article revealed shocking facts about the use of phthalates.
 It reported that a study by the Delhi-based NGO Centre for Science and Environment (CSE) on toys available in India ”showed that even toys marked as safe for infants and toddlers were found to contain dangerous levels of the chemicals.”
 According to the study ‘What’s wrong with PVC?
 The science behind a phase-out of polyvinyl chloride plastics’ published on greenpeace.org in 1997, ”attempting to bury waste PVC is not a sensible or sustainable option.”

 There are other harmful hidden ingredients found in toys like lead (in paints), arsenic and mercury, to name a few.